 While the phrase balanced scorecard was coined in the early 1990s, the roots of the this type of approach are deep, and include the pioneering work of General Electric on performance measurement reporting in the 1950’s and the work of French process engineers (who created theTableau de Bord – literally, a "dashboard" of performance measures) in the early part of the 20th century.

 This new approach to strategic management was first detailed in a series of articles and books by Drs.
-Kaplan and Norton.
+Kaplan and Norton and built on work by Art Schneiderman at Analog Devices.
 Recognizing some of the weaknesses and vagueness of previous management approaches, the balanced scorecard approach provides a clear prescription as to what companies should measure in order to 'balance' the financial perspective.
-The balanced scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate them into action.
-It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results.
-When fully deployed, the balanced scorecard transforms strategic planning from an academic exercise into the nerve center of an enterprise.

 Kaplan and Norton describe the innovation of the balanced scorecard as follows: